 If you are buying them in a store or at your farmer’s market, then you will be more than likely only able to get the mature beans.
 Not that there’s anything wrong with the mature beans – they just take a little more work to get to all their deliciousness.

 Regardless of the size, you want to make sure that you choose beans that are free of blemishes, a nice fresh green in color AND are closed.
 When choosing larger beans, feel along the pod and make sure all of the beans are not only present (sometimes half of the shell is empty and you don’t want to be paying for an empty shell); but also that it feels firm between your fingers.
 This will indicate freshness.
 Buy as fresh as you can.

 Step away.
-Go somewhere where the people that use the produce, buy the produce.
+Go somewhere where the people that use the product, buy the product.
 Or, when possible, a farm stand or farmer’s market.

-Medium sized fava beans can be opened just as a pea, removing the beans and then cooking them much like you would a fresh pea.
-I like to par-boil them for 2 minutes, and then sauté with other spring vegetables; mint is wonderful with both peas and fava beans.
+Medium sized fava beans can be opened just like a pea, removing the beans and then cooking them much like you would a fresh pea.
+I like to parboil them for 2 minutes, and then sauté with other spring vegetables; mint is wonderful with both peas and fava beans.

-Here’s short video to show you how to peel a fava bean…
+Here’s a short video to show you how to peel a fava bean…

 a.) just leave them alone or remove the tips of the plants since they like the tender leaves best or